liamzdenek/ferment-ai/memory-bank/activeContext.md

 ## Current Focus

 We are implementing a workflow-based architecture for the Ferment AI system with a major refactoring of the TaskFunction to be an async generator/AsyncIterable function.
-This architecture allows for defining workflows as sequences of tasks with clear relationships, enabling modular and composable agent systems with improved suspension and resumption capabilities.
+This architecture allows for defining workflows as sequences of tasks with clear relationships, enabling modular and composable model systems with improved suspension and resumption capabilities.

+Our current focus is on implementing the **Model Context Protocol (MCP)** integration, allowing connection to external capability servers, and the **CapableModel** architecture that combines models with capabilities, enabling tool use in LLM interactions.
+We've also implemented the **TagCapabilityParser** that formats prompts with available capabilities and extracts tool invocations from model responses.

 1. **Project Structure**: We have set up an Nx monorepo with the following packages:
    - `@ferment-ai/core-constructs-lib`: Core construct library and task definitions